eslym/svelte-adapter-bun/README.md

 ### `ADDRESS_HEADER` and `XFF_DEPTH`

 The [RequestEvent](https://kit.svelte.dev/docs/types#additional-types-requestevent) object passed to hooks and endpoints includes an `event.clientAddress` property representing the client's IP address.
-[Bun.js haven't got functionality](https://github.com/Jarred-Sumner/bun/issues/518) to get client's IP address, so SvelteKit will receive `127.0.0.1` or if your server is behind one or more proxies (such as a load balancer), you can get an IP address from headers, so we need to specify an `ADDRESS_HEADER` to read the address from:
+If your server is behind one or more proxies (such as a load balancer), you can get an IP address from headers, so we need to specify an `ADDRESS_HEADER` to read the address from:

 ```
 ADDRESS_HEADER=True-Client-IP bun build/index.js